richardcrng/redux-leaves/docs/README.md

 # `reduxLeaves(initialState, [reducersDict = {}])`

-Returns a reducer function and an object.
+Returns a reducer function and an actions object.

 **See the [30 second demo](intro/demo.md)** for usage.